 Olympus E-P5 vs Sony A6000

-The Olympus PEN E-P5 and the Sony Alpha A6000 are two enthusiast cameras that were announced, respectively, in May 2013 and February 2014.
+The Olympus PEN E-P5 and the Sony Alpha A6000 are two digital cameras that were announced, respectively, in May 2013 and February 2014.
 Both the E-P5 and the A6000 are mirrorless interchangeable lens cameras that are based on a Four Thirds (E-P5) and an APS-C (A6000) sensor.
 The Olympus has a resolution of 15.9 megapixels, whereas the Sony provides 24 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.